North American XF-108 Rapier

 To limit development costs, the program shared engine development with the North American XB-70 Valkyrie strategic bomber program, and used a number of elements of earlier interceptor projects.
-The program had progressed only as far as the construction of a single wooden mockup when it was cancelled in 1959, due to a shortage of funds and the Soviets' adoption of ballistic missiles as their primary means of nuclear attack.
+The program had progressed only as far as the construction of a single wooden mockup when it was canceled in 1959, due to a shortage of funds and the Soviets' adoption of ballistic missiles as their primary means of nuclear attack.
 Had it flown, the F-108 would have been the heaviest fighter of its era.

 Prior to the project's cancellation, U.S. President Dwight D. Eisenhower noted that raising the F-108 interceptor force would have cost the U.S. taxpayer $4 billion (equivalent to $ billion today).

 Development

 LRI-X

 During the early 1950s, the USAF proposed a very high-performance, long-range interceptor.
 On 20 July 1955, formal development of what became known as the Long-Range Interceptor, Experimental (LRI-X) was approved, planned as an F-102 Delta Dagger/F-106 Delta Dart replacement.
 The specification was laid down on 6 October 1955, calling for an interceptor that could fly at 60000 ft at a speed of Mach 1.7 (1122 mph, with a range of 1000 mi.
 It was to have a two-man crew and at least two engines.
 A further consideration was that an integrated fire-control system would be fitted, allowing the interception of a bomber at 60 nmi and three targets to be destroyed during a single mission.

 Of the eight interested companies, contracts for preliminary studies were issued to North American Aviation, Lockheed and Northrop on 11 October 1955, five days after the specification's release.
 Of the paper designs, the North American proposal, dubbed "NA-236", seemed the most promising.
 The NA-236 shared some similarities with the XF-108, although the most obvious differences were the additions of two finlets at the midspan of the horizontal stabilizers, and canards.
 Political and budgetary difficulties led to the cancellation of the program on 9 May 1956.